Le Moyne Dolphins men's basketball: Steve Evans era (2000–2015)

 The Dolphins were ranked no. 20 in the NABC Cogress Division II poll on November 24, but were upset at home that evening by American International, 72–68.
 It was Le Moyne first appearance in a poll since February 1988.
 After falling behind, 12–2, in the game's opening minutes, the Dolphins recovered and had a six-point lead with 9:37 on the clock.
-Howwever, the Yellow Jackets went on a 17–3 run over 5:17 that gave them a nine-point lead with 3:17 to play.
+However, the Yellow Jackets went on a 17–3 run over 5:17 that gave them a nine-point lead with 3:17 to play.
 American International was 5-for-5 from three-point range during the spurt.
 Le Moyne cut their deficit to three points with 15 seconds remaining but could get no closer.
 Kevin Roth and Laurence Ekperigin each had a double-double for the Dolphins.
 Roth scored 14 points and grabbed 11 rebounds.
 Ekperigin registered 10 points, 14 boards and three blocks.
 Chris Johnson scored 15 points to lead Le Moyne, and Durrett Miles dished six assists in 15 minutes off the bench.

 Laurence Ekperigin scored 30 points on 12-for-16 shooting from the floor, snatched 12 rebounds and added two blocks and two steals to lead the no. 20 Dolphins to an 80–79 victory at New Haven on November 29.
 Le Moyne had a 12-point lead with under 12 minutes to play, but the Chargers capped a 26–14 extended run, when Kelvin Jackson converted a three-point play following a dunk, tying the score at 72 with 2:52 left.
 After New Haven took a one-point lead with 16.7 seconds on the clock, Kevin Roth hit a pair of free throws with 7.9 seconds remaining.
 The Chargers missed a three-pointer in the closing seconds and collected the offensive rebound but could not get another shot off before the buzzer.
 Roth finished with eight points, four rebounds and an assist.
 Damani Corbin had 19 points, five assists and five steals for Le Moyne.
 James Cormier also dished five assists, as the Dolphins improved to 4–1 overall and 2–1 in NE10 play.

 Laurence Ekperigin was named NE10 co-player of the week on December 7, after averaging 18.5 points, 14 rebounds and 3.5 blocks in two games.

 Despite an exit from the 2014 NE10 tournament in the semifinals, Le Moyne received an at-large NCAA tournament bid.
 As the no. 6 seed in the East Region, the Dolphins were defeated by Saint Anselm.
 Le Moyne finished the 2013–14 season 17–12.